 Non-Hodgkin lymphoma treatments

 In some cases, doctors recommend watchful waiting for non-Hodgkin lymphoma.
 During this time, your doctor monitors you closely and provides treatment only if symptoms appear or change.
 In other cases, your doctor may recommend one or more therapies.
-We may also offer treatment to help manage tumor-related side effects and preserve fertility.
+We might also offer treatment to help manage tumor-related side effects and preserve fertility.

 This procedure addresses hard-to-treat cases of non-Hodgkin lymphoma.
 It involves replacing unhealthy lymphocytes (white blood cells) with healthy stem cells.
 You first receive high doses of chemotherapy or radiation to kill cancerous cells.
 Then doctors introduce healthy stem cells into your body.
-The stem cells may come from you, someone else or umbilical cord blood.
+The stem cells can come from you, someone else or umbilical cord blood.
 These new cells will allow your body to make healthy white blood cells.

 This treatment involves removing immune system cells (T-cells) from your body and, in a lab, changing them so they can better attack specific cancerous cells.
 Doctors then return the cells to your body to help fight your cancer more effectively.